tytydraco/yessleep/out/Dream_Stalker_Part_1.md

 “Are you kidding?
 Wait till you see her moves dude; she kills us every time”

 “Oh just wait, I've been working on a new move and I can't wait to test it on you guys.
-It's called the Crazy S”
+It's called the Impossible S”

 Everyone groans.
-Crazy S, huh.
+Impossible S, huh.
 Got it.
 I can see my path falling into place.
 Without hesitation, I open my mouth

 “Well since there's nine of us, let's have me on the bigger team and Olivia on the smaller team.
 Should balance things out”